 This new ticketing system guarantees you entrance to rides and shows.
 The important thing to remember is that you get one fastpass for each ticket in your party.
 So if granny does not want to go on the ride then use her ticket to get a fastpass!
 You cannot get another fastpass until yours is used or two hours have passed.
 So plan them out and remember shows operate this system too.
 Remember to collect all the park passes that you use when getting your park pass.
 Also, if you don’t mind splitting up, some rides have a single rider queue, which can reduce the amount of time queuing.

 When it opened as a “theme park for adults,” Pleasure Island was such a hit that it has now been expanded into a city-size complex of restaurants and night clubs.
 Dance at the switched-on Mannequins or the Rock ’n Roll Beach Club, chuckle through one of four shows nightly at the Comedy Warehouse, have a drink in the Adventurers Club with its safari theme, and choose from a galaxy of great dining options.
 There’s a Planet Hollywood, Bongos Cuban Café, and Wolfgang Puck’s.
 In addition to the groups that play outdoors around the complex, there’s more good listening at STRAX, where 1970s music rules, and at the Pleasure Island Jazz Company.
 Shops and some restaurants open at 11am; clubs open at 7pm.
 Most things stay open until 2am.
-Admission to the restaurants and multiplex theatres is free, but it pays to buy admission to the entire complex.
+Admission to the restaurants and multiplex theatres is free.
 Wander among the clubs, trying them all.
 Self-parking is free; valet parking is $5.
-Every night is New Year’s Eve at Downtown Disney Pleasure Island, stay until 2 a.m. and, at midnight, help ring in the New Year with a high-energy pyrotechnic celebration.
+Every night is New Year’s Eve at Disney Springs Pleasure Island, stay until 2 a.m. and, at midnight, help ring in the New Year with a high-energy pyrotechnic celebration.

 Other Disney things